JeffGarlic/browser-privacy-audit/browser-privacy-writeup.md

 **Fingerprint score:** 18.41 bits of identifying information — unique among 349,076 browsers tested in the past 45 days.

 ### Observations
-- Edge with default settings offered zero tracker or ad blocking.
+- Chrome with default settings offered zero tracker or ad blocking.
 - McAfee WebAdvisor was active but provided no privacy benefit — it only flagged potentially dangerous sites, not trackers.
 - A unique fingerprint means any website could identify and track this browser across sessions without using cookies, making cookie-clearing ineffective as a privacy measure.